 - Changing gloves between patients

 - Universal precautions for body fluids

 ^Back to FAQ

-If you’re looking for CNA training outside of traditional educational institutions, you’re in luck because there are other options to get the training you need.
+If you’re looking for a CNA training program outside of traditional educational institutions, you’re in luck because there are other options to get the training you need.
 You can find CNA programs in: